-Please fill in your personal details

-Mr/Mrs/Miss/Other

-Name

-Surname

-Address

-Postcode

-Phone

-Email

-Please accept my gift of £ (Please delete as appropriate)

-I enclose a cheque / postal order / Charity Voucher made payable to Macmillan Cancer Support OR debit my:

-Visa / MasterCard / CAF Charity Card / Switch / Maestro

-Card number

-Do not let the taxman keep your money

-Do you pay tax?
-If so, your gift will be worth 25% more to us - at no extra cost to you.
-All you have to do is tick the box below, and the tax office will give 25p for every pound you give.

-I am a UK tax payer and I would like Macmillan Cancer Support to treat all donations I make or have made to Macmillan Cancer Support in the last 4 years as Gift Aid donations, until I notify you otherwise.
+Please fill in your personal details Do not let the taxman Mr/Mrs/Miss/Oth er keep your money Name Do you pay tax?
+If so, your gift will be worth 25% more to us - Surname at no extra cost to you.
+All you Address have to do is tick the box below, Postcode and the tax office will give 25p for every pound you give.
+Phone I am a UK tax payer and Email I would like Macmillan Cancer Please accept my gift of £ (Please delete as appropriate) I enclose a cheque / postal order / Charity Voucher made payable to Macmillan Cancer Support OR debit my: Visa / MasterCard / CAF Charity Card / Switch / Maestro Card number Support to treat all donations I make or have made to Macmillan Cancer Support in the last 4 years as Gift Aid donation until I notify you otherwise.
 I understand that if I pay less Income Tax and/or Capital Gains Tax than the amount of Gift Aid claimed on all my donations in that tax year it is my responsibility to pay any difference.
 I understand Macmillan Cancer Support will reclaim 25p of tax on every £1 that I give.

-Macmillan Cancer Support and our trading companies would like to hold your details in order to contact you about our fundraising, campaigning and services for people affected by cancer.
-If you would prefer us not to use your details in this way please tick this box.
+Valid from Expiry date Macmillan Cancer Support and our trading companies would like to hold your details in order to contact you about our fundraising, campaigning and services for people affected by cancer.
+If you would prefer us not to use Issue no Security number your details in this way please tick this box.
 In order to carry out our work we may need to pass your details to agents or partners who act on our behalf.

-If you would rather donate online go to macmillan.org.uk/donate
+Signature If you would rather donate online go to macmillan.org.uk/donate Date / /

-Date /

-Please cut out this form and return it in an envelope (no stamp required) to: Supporter Donations, Freepost RUCY-XGCA-XTHU, Macmillan Cancer Support, PO Box 791, York House, York YO1 0NJ